-- Pennsylvania's first WNV-positive mosquito pools were identified in Lebanon county and Beaver county - Health care providers should have a heightened clinical suspicion for West Nile infection in persons with clinically compatible symptoms - For questions, please call your local health department or DOH at 1-877-PA-HEALTH
+- Pennsylvania's first WNV-positive mosquito pools were identified in Montgomery, Philadelphia, Bucks, and Cumberland counties in May and June - Health care providers should have a heightened clinical suspicion for West Nile infection in persons with clinically compatible symptoms - For questions, please call your local health department or DOH at 1-877-PA-HEALTH

-The first WNV-positive pools were identified in Pennsylvania in Lebanon and Beaver counties for the 2021 arbovirus season through the routine seasonal monitoring conducted by the Pennsylvania Department of Environmental Protection (DEP) West Nile virus (WNV) surveillance program.
+As of Monday June 13, the first WNV-positive mosquito pools were identified in Pennsylvania in Montgomery, Philadelphia, Bucks, and Cumberland counties through the routine seasonal monitoring conducted by the Pennsylvania Department of Environmental Protection (DEP) West Nile virus (WNV) surveillance program.
 The first mosquito positive pools indicate WNV may have begun to circulate in Pennsylvania.
 Risk of human WNV infection is likely to remain elevated over the next several months.
-Additional surveillance data is available at http://www.depgis.state.pa.us/WNV/index.html.
+Additional surveillance data is available at wnv.mosquito Surveillance.

 DOH would like to remind health care providers to consider the diagnosis of arboviral infection in persons presenting with undifferentiated febrile illness or signs of meningoencephalitis, to ask about recent travel history, and to collect appropriate diagnostic specimens.
-All arbovirus infections (e.g., infections due to West Nile, dengue, chikungunya, Zika, Powassan, etc.) are reportable within 24 hours of diagnosis in Pennsylvania.
+All arbovirus infections (e.g., infections due to West Nile, dengue, chikungunya, Zika, Powassan, etc.) are reportable to DOH within 24 hours of diagnosis in Pennsylvania.